 Ask a local where to eat

 They are thrilled to be consulted, on average, and will be happy to suggest the best German restaurant, cafe or whatever else you’re searching for.
+They will even enlist other strangers, it’s beyond sweet.
 I’ve had people write me lists on the spot, they are so keen.
 And I’ve not been let down by their suggestions once yet!

 Learn a little German